Everything you need to know...

-During the course, you gain valuable practical experience from working on projects with fashion companies.
-In the past students have worked on commercial briefs with the design and marketing departments at Ted Baker, Amanda Wakeley, Adidas and Vivienne Westwood, with awards such as cash prizes or work placement within the industry.
+Students have worked on commercial briefs with the design and marketing departments at Ted Baker, Amanda Wakeley, Adidas and Vivienne Westwood, with awards such as cash prizes or work placements within the industry.

-Students are encouraged to enter national and international competitions such as the British Fashion Council Design competitions and the RSA Student design award Competition to help gain exposure in the fashion industry.
-Recent students have been finalists and winners of various such competitions, which saw them showcasing their work at Graduate Fashion Week and other prestigious events.
+Students are supported to enter national and international competitions such as British Fashion Council design competitions and the RSA Student Design Awards.
+Our students are frequent finalists and winners of international competitions, enabling them to showcase their work online and at prestigious events such as Graduate Fashion Week.

 Fashion design students make their mark at Graduate Fashion Week 2019

 This course prepares you for future study and careers in